 * Champagne Toast Sponsor: Offset cost of champagne to do official toasts at beginning of dinner.

-* Dessert Sponsor: Offset cost of specialized desserts; (example: in 2019 Accenture provided to all attendees a 4-chocolate box set with embedded corporate logo – all edible)
+* Dessert Sponsor: Offset cost of specialized desserts; (example: in 2019 Accenture provided to all attendees a 4-chocolate box set with embedded corporate logo – all edible (At least the chocolates, the boxes not so much.)

-* Entertainment & Music Sponsor: Offset cost of dinner and dance music (DJ).
+* Entertainment & Music Sponsor: Offset cost of dinner & dance music (DJ).

 * Advertising and Program Support Sponsor: Offset costs of advertising and program production.